bclarkson-code/flow_matching/notes.md

 That said, I am interested in trying grain as an alternative dataset because it supports global shuffling and was recommended by a friend.

+grain seems to have fixed things!
+I no longer see the steadily increasing memory usage, and we even get proper global shuffling.
+All that remains is to actually run the extra small rung!